-You will acquire practical skills that you will find just as useful in your future career, including oral presentation, professional documentation, group work and the uses of information technology.
+You will acquire practical skills during your degree that you will find just as useful in your future career including oral presentation, professional documentation, group work and the uses of information technology.
 These skills last a lifetime and qualify you for many possible careers.

 Our graduates have started careers with employers including the BBC, Headline Publishing Group, Mirror Group Newspapers, The National Trust and Oxford University Press, as well as media companies, educational institutions, local councils, charities, museums, and cultural and heritage organisations.
 Many graduates also pursue postgraduate study to specialise in an academic area, or prepare for careers such as law and teaching.

 Graduate roles are equally diverse, including account executive, editorial assistant, marketing coordinator, recruitment consultant, parliamentary caseworker and events coordinator.